c-blake/hldiff/README.md

 `git log -p` varies from 7..20 MB/s, `hldiff` hits 31..47 MB/s, `diff-so-fancy`
 does 3.57..3.87 MB/s.
 Chances are default `hldiff` is fast enough, but you can speed it up with, e.g., `hldiff -b10` to lower abort thresholds for char-by-char highlights of substitution hunks.
-For the above 3 e.g.s tims become 3.76, 23.66, 93.63 seconds.
+For the above 3 e.g.s times become 3.76, 23.66, 93.63 seconds.

 Installation